tusdotnet/tusdotnet/README.md

 Latest implemented spec commit: https://github.com/httpwg/http-extensions/commit/d2db65d8db8f6e9c3fab22878090773e62042489

 ## Known issues
 The `104 Upload Resumption Supported` response cannot be sent as .NET does not support 1xx responses (see [this issue on github](https://github.com/dotnet/aspnetcore/issues/27851)) and as such feature detection is not supported.
+This means that the client is required to perform a POST request with `Upload-Incomplete: true` and an empty body to get the upload url.

 ## Install